meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_90_API.md

 ### Funtion: [Mart].[GetMeasurementForRelativeTimeWindow] ###

-Funtion to specify a relative time window and the desired time zone of the resultset.
+Function to specify a relative time window and the desired time zone of the result set.
   * Supported window sizes
     * 'MINUTE'
     * 'HOUR'